ADDING A FEATURE TO AN APPLICATION

 Low-Fidelity Wireframes

 I first sketched key screens, playing with different designs while trying to maintain the feel of the existing StreetEasy website.
-These low-fidelity wireframes helped me define the key tasks I wanted users to be able to complete in usability testing:
+These low-fidelity wireframes helped me define the key tasks I would ultimately want users to be able to complete in usability testing:

 Mid-Fidelity Wireframes & Prototype